 The word vascular refers to the blood vessels which carry blood from the heart to the body’s organs and from the organs back to the heart, also known as the body’s circulatory system.

 The unhealthy changes which occur in our blood vessels as we age are called vascular diseases.
 Examples include blood clots in the veins, varicose veins and plaque build-up in the arteries.

 What Is Vascular Ultrasound?

 A vascular ultrasound, also known as a Doppler or duplex study, uses high-frequency sound waves to generate images of blood flow within the arteries and veins.

-The information gathered through vascular ultrasounds allows physicians to diagnose various blood vessel and heart disorders and conditions related to cardiovascular disease.
+The information gathered through vascular ultrasounds allows physicians to diagnose various blood vessel disease and other conditions related to vascular disease.

 Noninvasive vascular testing techniques performed within accredited vascular laboratories aid in the early detection of life-threatening vascular diseases.